athanclark/usmc-presentation-databases-20251204/presentation.md

 ---

-# LIVE EXAMPLE
+# Live Example

+## Indexes and Foreign Keys

 ---

-## SQL - Defaults
+## SQL - Default Values

+Example Concepts:

-- Default MCCU Size is "M/M"
+- Default MCCU Size is "M/R"
-- Default Time that Leave Request Was Submitted is "Now"
+- Default Submission Time for a Leave Request that was just created is "Now"
-- Default Instance Number or Service Request Number is "The Next One" (increment)
+- Default EDIPI is "The Next One"

 ---

 ## SQL - Constraints

-- Uniqueness Constraints (without being an index)
+- Uniqueness Constraints
+  - No Marine should have a duplicate email address
 - Boundary Constraints
-  - all Marines' heights must be greater than 0
+  - All Marines' heights must be greater than 0
 - General Purpose and Programmable
-  - I can't create a service request at 02 Urgent if its operational status is "Operational - Minor"
+  - The IP Address for a device should be in its DHCP Zone

+---

+# Live Example

+## Constraints & Defaults

+---

+# How are we holding up?

+---

+# How are we holding up?

+## Cool.

 ---